cceremuga/pypacket/README.md

 ## Security Notes

-APRS messages are transmitted on amateur radio frequencies in plaintext for anyone to read.
-APRS is never private or secure.
-Connections to APRS-IS are insecure and only intended for licensed amateur radio operators.
+**APRS is never private and never secure.** APRS messages are transmitted on amateur radio frequencies in plaintext for anyone to read. **Connections to APRS-IS are insecure and only intended for licensed amateur radio operators.**

 ## Credits